topsecret-chat/TopSecret.Chat/README.md

 Keep track of changes by checking out the release notes:
 * [Releases](https://github.com/topsecret-chat/topsecret-chat/releases)

+## Collaborate

+Are you curious about helping?
+Everybody can contribute with suggestions to improve the service and reporting bugs.
+For example, you can help us translating TopSecret Chat in your language.

 ## Can I peer-review the Source Code?

 All your communications are classified as `top-secret` and our source-code too.
-The core-engine is kept secret and deployed highly encrypted to elude mass-surveillance programs world-wide.
+The core-engine is kept secret and has a highly encrypted deployment to elude mass-surveillance programs world-wide.

-On the contrary, we use **Open-Source** code for the client-side interface that is naturally exposed and that you can freely inspect.
+However, we use some **Open-Source** code, maily for the client-side interface that is naturally exposed and available for you to freely inspect.

-We operate with the [Zero trust](https://en.wikipedia.org/wiki/Zero_trust_security_model) security model for complete protection and we use [GitHub](https://github.com/topsecret-chat/topsecret-chat/issues) only as a public "Issue Tracking System" for users to report issues and to follow up on the release notes.
+We operate with the [Zero trust](https://en.wikipedia.org/wiki/Zero_trust_security_model) security model for complete protection and we use [GitHub](https://github.com/topsecret-chat/topsecret-chat/issues) only as a public "_Issue Tracking System_" for users to report errors, suggestions and to follow up on the release notes.

-If you wish to know more unclassified information, please check out the [Features](https://topsecret.chat/en/features/) on our website.
+For more information, please check out the main [Features](https://topsecret.chat/en/features/) on our website.

+## Donate

+TopSecret Chat is funded and resourced by the `free` and `non-profit` collaboration of volunteers and users like you.
+Maintaining the service requires developers, engineers, security specialists, a network infrastructure and... a lot of good will!

+Donations are never linked to your TopSecret Chat account and can be anonymous.

+The best way to ensure TopSecret Chat remains available and free is to make a [Donation](https://donorbox.org/topsecret-chat-en)